 Earning your degree in Fine Arts gives you a balanced approach to theory and practice.
 Get introduced to various 2D and 3D disciplines and work from concept to finished product.
 Experience a course curriculum that provides you the opportunity to become proficient in studio art procedures and practices.
-Get a hands-on education that offers you unlimited opportunities to use our drawing and painting studios.
-And, generate your ideas and apply them to your artwork in a finalized portfolio.
+Get a hands-on education that offers you unlimited opportunities to use our ceramic, sculpture, drawing, printmaking and painting studios.
+Generate your ideas and apply them to your artwork in a professional portfolio.
 Whatever your future goals are, you'll develop your artistic knowledge and prepare for employment and transfer opportunities when you study Fine Arts at FLCC.